-- Article 1 At any meet, at least one member of a team's coaching staff shall be present in order for that team's swimmers to compete. - Article 2 Team personnel (swimmers, coaches, managers, parents, counters, etc. . .) shall not engage in unsportsmanlike conduct.
-Unsportsmanlike conduct includes, but is not limited to: - a) making insulting or derogatory remarks toward competitors, coaches, other team personnel, or officials; - b) showing undue disgust with official's decisions; - c) intentional interference with meet operation; - d) taunting of other competitors (including on the basis of relative ability); - e) refusing to alter attire, body markings, jewelry, etc., when clearly asked to do so under Rule 3-2-1. - Article 3 Swimmers who engage in unsportsmanlike conduct shall be disqualified from the event in question (if any) and from the remainder of the meet.
+- Article 1 At any meet, at least one member of a team's coaching staff shall be present in order for that team's swimmers to compete.

+Coaches are expected to act ethically and in the spirit of good sportsmanship.
+This includes interactions with meet management, officials, other coaches, etc. - Article 2 Team personnel (swimmers, coaches, managers, parents, spectators, counters, etc. . .) shall not engage in unsportsmanlike conduct.
+Unsportsmanlike conduct includes, but is not limited to: - a) making insulting or derogatory remarks toward competitors, coaches, other team personnel, or officials; - b) showing undue disgust with official's decisions; - c) intentional interference with meet operation: - d) taunting of other competitors (including on the basis of relative ability); - e) refusing to alter attire, body markings, jewelry, etc., when clearly asked to do so under Rule 3-2. - Article 3 Swimmers who engage in unsportsmanlike conduct shall be disqualified from the event in question (if any) and from the remainder of the meet.
 Coaches and other team personnel who engage in unsportsmanlike conduct shall leave the premises for the remainder of the meet.
 If no other coaches from that team are present, that team shall no longer be allowed to compete in the meet. - Article 4 Determination of unsportsmanlike conduct shall be made by the meet referee, in consultation with the coaches, other officials, and meet committee (if one exists).
 Notwithstanding this consultation, the ultimate decision rests with the meet referee or meet committee. - Article 5 A swimmer shall be disqualified from an event for leaving the water before completing the race.
 Leaving the water is defined as being out of the water to the extent that the deck is supporting the body. - Article 6 A swimmer who leaves the water after they finish, but reenters the water without permission before the race is concluded shall be disqualified.
 The race is concluded when the last swimmer finishes.
-Reentering the water is defined as being in the water to the extent that the deck is no longer supporting the body.
+Reentering the water is defined as being in the water to the extent that the deck is no longer supporting the body. - Article 7 A competitor who enters the water between races or events without permission shall be disqualified from their next event.
+This will require an empty lane in a subsequent event where the swimmer would have swum.
+If the swimmer is not entered in any subsequent events, then no penalty applies.